sriyogesh94/dcos-docs/1.7/usage/tutorials/marathon/stateful-services/index.md

 ## Cleanup

-In order to restore the state of your cluster as it was before installing the stateful service, you delete the service:
+To restore the state of your cluster as it was before installing the stateful service, you delete the service:

 ```
 dcos marathon app remove postgres